pixelwhiz/Times/README.md

 | **/times list** | Showing all times.                                                                                                           | `times.cmd` |
 | **/times set** | Set the time and day on the world.                                                                                                                        | `times.cmd` |

+# Issues

+If you have any issues, please report them [here](https://github.com/pixelwhiz/Times/issues/new).

 # Preview

 ![Preview 1](./assets/preview1.png)